DavidZajicek/holbertonschool-shell/init_files_variables_and_expansions/README.md

 9-divide_and_rule - divide power by divide
 10-love_exponent_breath - BREATH ** LOVE
-11-binary_to_decimal - print the decimal version of the given binary number in $BINARY
+11-binary_to_decimal - print the decimal version of the given binary number in $BINARY 12-combinations - print the combinations of all letters except oo